hellemg/bb-bot/README.md

 # bb-bot

 Project 6 for the class "TDT4113 - Computer Science, Programming Project" at NTNU.
 The task at hand was to build a behaviour-based robot.
-To avoid lenghty debugging on the physical robot (a raspberry pi with different sensors) I wrote code to simulate input and behaviour.
+I wrote code to simulate input and behaviour to avoid lenghty debugging on the physical robot (a raspberry pi with different sensors).